 Annual Meadow-grass - Poa annua

 5 to 30 cm tall tufted or creeping, sprawling habit.
 Panicles 1 to 8 cm long, pyramidal in shape with 1 to 4 spreading branches at each node, the lower branches later often bet down.
 Spikelets pale green sometimes, pink or purple flushed.
+This low grass can grow from germination to seed production in six weeks!

 All year round.